Sappyhad/java-learning/README.md

 # Java Learning Repository

 Welcome to the **java-learning** repository!
-Here you'll find a collection of mini-programs written in Java that can help you learn the language.
+Here you'll find a collection of programs written in Java that can help you learn the language.

 ## Introduction

 This repository serves as a place to store and share code created for learning Java.
 Each mini-program contained within this repository is designed to demonstrate specific language concepts or solve particular problems.

 ## Content
-Each package has it's unique name of a program (classes) it contains that can be easily identified and understood.
+Each package has it's unique name of a program it contains that can be easily identified and understood.

 ## How to Use This Repository?